andrew/ultimate-awesome/README.md

 - [awesome-touch-typing](https://github.com/esteves-esta/awesome-touch-typing) - Touch typing is cool.
 - [awesome-generative-models](https://github.com/Franceshe/awesome-generative-models) - A collection of awesome generative model papers, frameworks, libraries, software and resources for text, image, video, animation, code generation.
 - [awesome-mcp-security](https://github.com/getagentseal/awesome-mcp-security) - Security scores for 800+ MCP servers.
 9 analyzers scan for prompt injection, toxic flows, and attack surface risks.
 Updated daily. 🛡️.
-- [free-networking-resources](https://github.com/getvmio/free-networking-resources) - Networking Free Resources | This repo collects 32 of free resources for Networking. 🌐 Connect with the world of computer networks through our Networking Nexus repository!
-Discover a comprehensive library of free networking resources and courses.
-With our interactive online playground, master the .
-- [awesome-open-source-robotics](https://github.com/growbotics-ai/awesome-open-source-robotics) - A curated collection of high-quality, open-source robotics projects, tools, models, and resources.
-This repository highlights cutting-edge developments that inspire and advance the robotics community.
 - [awesome-ux](https://github.com/gschema/awesome-ux) - A curated list of awesome UX resources.
 - [awesome-nanobanana-pro-prompts](https://github.com/ionic-errrrs-code/awesome-nanobanana-pro-prompts) - 🚀 An awesome list of 12,000+ curated Nano Banana Pro prompts and examples.
 Your go-to resource for mastering prompt engineering and exploring the creative potential of the Nano Banana Pro (Nano Banana 2) AI image model.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.